 The results were surprising.
 The cats rubbed themselves against the speakers.
 This was an attempt at ‘claiming’ the music as their own.

 David Teie has recorded numerous collections of cat-friendly music.
 Most of Mr. Teie’s compositions are designed to relax cats and help them to sleep.

 Do Cats Like White Noise?

 Some cats draw comfort from white noise because they like routine.
 An electrical appliance that steadily releases white noise will be comforting for a cat.
-It can block out unwelcome sounds.
+It can block out any unwelcome background sounds.

-If you have an anxious cat or noisy house, consider investing in a white noise machine.
+If you have an anxious cat or noisy house, consider getting a white noise machine.
 These small electrical appliances release a consistent sound.
-Alternatively, play a free YouTube video through your tablet or smartphone.